z00m128/sjasmplus/tests/README.md

 You are obviously some user of some obsolete operating system.
 Grow up, install your Linux or MacOS today, and figure out why file names should be precisely identical in both source, and on disk (hint: modern file systems are case sensitive) (hint 2: just fix your file names, there is no workaround, the bug is on your side).

-## Is my test assembled in the same working directory where the source is?
+## Is my test assembled in the `tests/...` directory where the source is?

-No. It's being assembled from `build/tests/` directory.
-If you have trouble implementing some idea under this condition, raise an issue on github and describe your idea, but for the sake of tests simplicity and self-containment, the current system should be enough (unless somebody shows me good use case and proves me wrong).
+No. A copy from source directory is being assembled in "`build/tests/`" directory, and only some files are copied (and available) for the test, see "inclusion" rules near the start of this document, how to name files which are needed for assembling.

 ## But I want also a lollipop, rainbow and Swiss watches with fountain